CONTATTI:

 The first competitions held soon afterwards feature small Formula K 250s along with “Tris” races in which only three competitors at a time take to the track and compete in preliminary rounds.

-Despite the dissent of part of the population, which organized a “sheet” protest, the development continued, and in 1971 the first lengthening was carried out, bringing the track to a length of 1,200 meters.
+Despite the dissent of part of the population, which organized a “sheet” protest, development continued, and in 1971 the first lengthening was carried out, bringing the track to a length of 1,200 meters.

 Meanwhile, the racetrack has been named after St. Christopher and management has been taken over by the Pro Loco; in the summer Ferrari one of the 312 B Formula 1 cars arrives.